summauto/finauto/readme.md

 http://interactivebrokers.github.io/tws-api/order_submission.html
 Can use this, if TD Ameritrade proves unusable https://www.youtube.com/watch?v=-UdWguw90g4 ← haha nice

+1. port changed from 7496 to 7497 (for demo)
+2. *Must i have the TWS open in order to use it?
+Why?*
+   1. yes need.
+This is an Access Method.
+   2. You can use TWS for dev, then transit to [IB Gateway](https://www.interactivebrokers.com/en/index.php?f=1539&p=comparison2), which is a GUI-less access method that can keep running on your com
+   3. Alternatively, look at Client Portal API which uses standard RESTful API.
+3. Basic task: request stock price.
+Use the `reqMktData()` method
+   1. Wa, i think each market data request is a snapshot request, which they charge $0.01 per request.
+      1. <mark>Oh ok, its only for Regulatory Snapshots.
+These are the exact live quotes, the default is Streaming Data Snapshots which are free.</mark>
+   2. `354 Requested market data is not subscribed.Delayed market data is available.`
+      1. Need to specify delayed data via RTD [link](https://interactivebrokers.github.io/tws-api/delayed_data.html)
+      2. set this on the EClient class via reqMarketDataType
+         1. I set it after instantiating the class.
+Not in the class itself. *But actually it should work within the class definition too what*

 ## TD Ameritrade APIs
 https://developer.tdameritrade.com/content/getting-started –> TD Ameritrade API.